chrisburnell/chrisburnell.com/src/pages/ideas.md

     - Edit this to remove some bits about the refactor/rebuild
 - Post about /interests page
 - Short post about my guestbook
+- How I'm handling dates in 11ty now that I've moved timezones
 - Review drafts

 ## CSS